 Studies from all over the world suggest that too much alcohol and the smoking of cigarettes harms the brain and the body.
 Drinking alcohol to access can cause Wernicke-Korsakoff Syndrome.
 Smoking cigarettes can cause any number of health issues and diseases with one being starving the brain of oxygen.

-If you feel as though you are having problems with your memory and it’s ability to remember why not take a dementia test.
-It’s a simple to take test and can be carried out in your own home with a pen and paper.
+If you feel as though you are having problems remembering why not take a dementia test.
+It’s a simple-to-do test and can be carried out in your own home with a pen and paper.
 You can find the dementia test here

 What ways do you use to help improve your memory.
 Share your thoughts with us below.